dhoulb/blork/README.md

 Register your own checker using the `add()` function.
 This is great if 1) you're going to be applying the same check over and over, or 2) want to integrate your own checks with Blork's built-in types so your code looks clean.

+`add()` accepts three arguments:

+1. `name` The name of the custom checker you'll use to reference it later
+2. `checker` A function that accepts a single argument, `value`, and returns `true` or `false`.
+3. `description=""` An description for the value the checker will accept, e.g. "lowercase string" or "unique username", that is shown in the error message.
+Defaults to the value of `name`.

 ```js
 import { add, check } from "blork";